metarhia/jstp-java/README.md

 ##### Named

 Gets the field of the received packet by specified name.
-It also allows getting elements from nested objects, the value will be got in the order the keys are specified.
+It also allows getting elements from nested objects, the value will be retrieved in the order the keys specified.

 ```java